unstoppabledomains/demos/Unstoppable Partner API Example/server/README.md

 In the project directory, you should:

-### Go into the server.js file and replace UNSTOPPABLE_SANDBOX_API_KEY with your Sandbox API key from dashboard.auth.unstoppabledomains.com
+### Go into the server Folder and update the .env API_KEY_VALUE with your Sandbox API key from dashboard.auth.unstoppabledomains.com.
+Use .env.example to create your .env

 ### `npm start` to start the server